Strawberry Bubblegum: Composition

 "Strawberry Bubblegum" begins with the sound of a stylus dropping on a vinyl record.
 The line "Hey, pretty lady" is declared by a deep voice, and Timberlake sings "This goes out to you!".
 ABC News reporter Allan Raible wrote that "such a move seems engineered to make gullible teen girls in the audience scream".
 The lyrics feature daft double-entendres and are complemented by spoken-word background vocals.
 MusicOMH's David Meller wrote that the song's transition into "'70s funk-cum-porno keyboards" is likable, but may seem ridiculous to many listeners.
 The string loops and the record scratches on the song complete "the faux-vintage" vibe of "Strawberry Bubblegum".
 Raible concluded that it attempts to sound like Michael Jackson's 2002 song "Butterflies" because of its delicate tone.
 According to Clyde Erwin Barretto of Prefix Mag, "Strawberry Bubblegum" takes its R&B style in a more avant-garde direction, but its second half is more classic-sounding.
-Craig Manning of the Western Herald said that the first half of "Strawberry Bubblegum" draws from Frank Ocean's psychedelic style of R&B, while the outro is more comparable to the music of 'NSYNC, Timberlake's former group.
 Jason Lipshutz called the outro "sashaying" and "pleasant".

 Timberlake sings about the girl's many characteristics and sensual qualities, and proclaims that he will love her until they "make it pop".
 The Boston Globes James Reed wrote that the lyrics are silly, but irresistible, while Sarah Dean of The Huffington Post found "Strawberry Bubblegum" as seductive as its title, but according to her, "if you had too much of it you might end up feeling a little sick".
 Additionally, Timberlake sings lyrics about he has "recipe for a good time".
 Genevieve Koski of The A.V.
 Club felt that the lyrics' sense of humor is somewhat similar to "Pop" by 'NSYNC.